Regulations

 3.5.
 Scoreboard

-For each contestant the grade obtained on each tasks is summed to obtain the contestant’s total score in the contest.
+For each contestant the grade obtained on each task is added to obtain the contestant’s total score in the contest.

 Two contestants with the same score are considered equal in the scoreboard, there is no disambiguation procedure.